Sigrid Halvorsen

-Sigrid Halvorsen (born 20 May 1941) is a Norwegian handball player.
+Sigrid Halvorsen (20 May 1941 - 10 April 2023) is a Norwegian handball player.
 She played 84 matches for the Norway women's national handball team between 1964 and 1973.
 She participated at the 1971 and 1973 World Women's Handball Championship.

+In 1967 and 1970 she won the Norwegian Women's Handball League with Brandval Idrettslag, in 1968 she won a bronze medal and in 1970 she won a silver medal.
+She also won the Outdoor Norwegian championship in 1969 and 1972.

 Halvorsen was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 2000.

+Her three sisters, Bjørg, Fanny and Randi were also handball players and they played together on the Brandval team.
+Her brother, Leif Halvorsen, was a coach on the team.